RetoSchmucki/climateExtract/README.md

 * 0.25 extract a grid with a 0.25-degree resolution
 * 0.10 extract a grid with a 0.10-degree resolution

 **3.** To compute summary value of the daily values, use the function `temporal_mean()` for temperature or `temporal_sum()` for precipitation .
-This function computes the mean for a specified time period, monthly or annual or for specified window computing a rolling average over a specific number of days. **NOTE** This function use the data extracted with the function `extract_nc_value`.
+This function computes the mean for a specified time period, monthly or annual or for a specified window, computing a rolling average over a specific number of days. **NOTE** This function use the data extracted with the function `extract_nc_value`.

 ```
 annual_mean <- temporal_mean(climate_data,"annual")